skberkeley/CNLDocs/docs/README.md

-# CNLDocs
+# HiLTDocs
-Programmer-facing documentation for CoolNewLanguage.
-Intended to be used by people programming in CNL.
+Programmer-facing documentation for HiLT.
+Intended to be used by people programming in HiLT.